 Use the Tenants page to assign the network services to a tenant.
-Network services are created and saved in Network Service Designer.
 When setting up a tenant with Administration Portal, you must import the network services and assign them to customers.
 After the allocation, tenants can see and activate the network services in Customer Portal.